 You’ll most likely be paying for all of this if you go with an HECM, but single-purpose reverse mortgages are able to omit some of these costs.

 Proprietary Mortgages have fewer fees associated with them.
 Most don’t require mortgage insurance fees — but there’s a tradeoff.

-Because they’re so heavily regulated by the federal government, HECMs and Single-Purpose Reverse Mortgages will usually have lower interest rates than Proprietary Mortgages, which are run by private lenders at whatever rates they choose.
+Because they’re so heavily regulated by the federal government, HECMs and single-purpose reverse mortgages will usually have lower interest rates than proprietary reverse mortgages, which are run by private lenders at whatever rates they choose.